colts70/semantic-stack/README.md

 …into the first deterministic semantic + provenance layer ever created.

 It is the first significant evolution of the Semantic Web since 1999.

+🌐 DFH / SLPI: Optional 10-Anchor Extension for High-Trust Domains Why Most Companies Only Need 5 Anchors — And Why Some Need All 10

+DFH / SLPI is designed around a minimal, deterministic core that any domain can deploy in under a minute.
+This core is the 5-Anchor Meaning Layer, which communicates the what, who, and where of a domain in a machine-verifiable way.

+But for high-trust industries — research, journalism, finance, government, legal, scientific publishing — meaning alone is not enough.

+They also need provenance.

+This post explains the optional 10-Anchor Extension, why it exists, and who should use it.

+✅ The 5-Anchor Meaning Layer (Default, Recommended for 99% of Domains)

+These anchors define the deterministic identity of your domain:

+Anchor	Purpose
+/type	What kind of thing this domain represents /entity	The entity’s unique identity
+/url	The domain’s authoritative location
+/canonical	The canonical name / label / ID
+/sitemap	The surface area the domain exposes

+This layer is:

+minimal

+universal

+backward-compatible

+enough for all AI systems to lock onto meaning deterministically

+For most companies, this is all that is required for full DFH compliance.

+Deploy it → and your domain becomes AI-readable, indexable, and meaning-stable.

+🔐 The Optional 10-Anchor Extension (For Heavy Hitters Only) The Provenance Layer: “Why Trust It?”

+Some domains must provide more than meaning.
+They must provide verifiable provenance — the origin, lineage, and trust properties of what they publish.

+For those cases, DFH offers the optional† provenance anchors:

+Anchor	Purpose
+/source	Who asserted the identity or claim
+/derivation	What the content was derived from
+/history	How it changed over time
+/license	Legal permissions for use
+/integrity	Checksums / signatures for tamper-proofing

+These anchors are recommended for:

+scientific institutions

+academic research domains

+financial or regulatory bodies

+news and journalism outlets

+legal or compliance-critical systems

+archival, preservation, and distributed-trust networks

+These organizations rely on traceability, auditability, and chain-of-custody guarantees — which standard 5-anchor identity cannot provide.

+🧩 Layered by Design: Minimal Core, Optional Trust Expansion

+DFH’s architecture deliberately follows a layered protocol approach:

+Layer 1 = Meaning (Anchors 1–5)

+Mandatory

+Minimal

+Zero dependencies

+Layer 2 = Provenance (Anchors 6–10)

+Optional

+High-trust domains only

+Adds cryptographic and lineage semantics

+This keeps DFH:

+simple for everyday use

+industrial-strength for organizations that need it

+future-proof for AI grounding and regulatory frameworks

+🏁 Summary

+If you run a typical business or website → deploy Anchors 1–5.

+If you publish knowledge that must be trusted, verified, or regulated → extend to Anchors 6–10.

+One protocol.
+Two layers.
+Universal adoption, optional provenance.

+This is the cleanest and most scalable model: maximum simplicity for the web, maximum trust for the institutions that require it.